RexNTien/NERDCO_MSIT/README.md

 ### General Task Flow:
  - The number and identity of blocks is selectable.
 Blocks run sequentially, waiting for experimenter and subject keyboard input before advancing to the next block.
  - Task instructions, stimuli and fixation crosses are all shown using Psychtoolbox's DrawFormattedText function
- - Stimuli are shown for 1.75 seconds, responses are only recorded during the time that the stimuli are on
+ - Stimuli are shown for 1.75 seconds, responses are recorded during the stimulus show and through the next ISI, up to 0.05 seconds before the next stimulus show
  - The ISI value in the _.csv_ configuration file determines the time that the fixation cross is shown before each trial.
  - If the subject is holding down keys when it is time to show a stimulus, the experiment pauses until the keys are released, then re-displays the ISI fixation cross for that trial.
  - Instructions for the experimenter and feedback about trial performance are shown in the MATLAB command window